-As a reminder, you can contribute a maximum of $6,000 to a traditional IRA tax-free.
+As a reminder, you can contribute a maximum of $6,500 to a traditional IRA tax-free in 2023.
 You can deduct the contribution from your current income, which lowers your current federal tax bill.
 Upon withdrawal, you must pay taxes based on a future unknown income tax rate.

 Why You May Still Not Want To Do A Roth IRA Conversion